Website Safety & Security Check For a Safer Cyber Experience

 Exposing Sensitive Data

-It's a huge failure for a website security personnel – to not encrypt and not protect your sensitive data.
+It's a huge failure for website security personnel – to not encrypt and not protect your sensitive data.
 Information (such as credit card details) and user passwords should never travel or be stored unencrypted, and passwords should always be hashed.
 And while it goes without saying that session IDs and sensitive data should not be traveling in the URLs.
-Moreover, sensitive cookies should have the secure flag on, this is very important and cannot be over-emphasized.
+Moreover, sensitive cookies should have a secure flag on, this is very important and cannot be over-emphasized.